 Consider CMMC Level 1 as basic.
 Ms. Arrington does a great job discussing Level 1 in this short interview on Government Matters.
 At the 3:40 mark, Ms. Arrington discusses the importance of creating a “unified standard” for small businesses in order to “level the playing field.”
 She’s absolutely right.

-Every organization who handles someone else’s information, should be held to some level of expectation on how they will keep that information protected.
-For contractors of the DOD, CMMC Level 1 is that basic, entry level proof they value the business relationship with the DOD, and the extra layer of responsibilities required to keep an on-going relationship in place.
+Every organization that handles someone else’s information, should be held to some level of expectation on how they will keep that information protected.
+For contractors of the DOD, CMMC Level 1 is that basic, entry-level proof they value the business relationship with the DOD, and the extra layer of responsibilities required to keep an on-going relationship in place.

 What will CMMC Level 1 contracts look like?

-Until the first RFI’s come out in late Summer, 2020, no one can say for sure what “CMMC Level 1” will look like in a contract.
+Until the first RFI’s come out later in 2020, no one can say for sure what “CMMC Level 1” will look like in a contract, only that it’s core is FAR 52.204-21 “Basic Safeguarding of Covered Contractor Information Systems.”
 For now, organizations should focus on the data being handled.